 - Helderberg Nature Reserve has a very informative website with some trail options.
-This is one of them.
+This is one of the hiking trails.

 - Bring a sunhat, sunscreen and plenty of water.
 It can be very hot in summer.